-In Lesson 4 (Stacking in Layers) once the area of the base is figured out students can then measure the height of the box to find the volume.
-Knowing how much can fit in a box helps you know how much food to gather.
+In Lesson 2 (Determining the Volume) Students look at the base of a box and figure out the area using length and width.
+Once the area of the base is figured out, students can measure the height of the box to find the volume.
 Paper model boxes are made with different volumes to address this concept.

-In Lesson 5 (Making a Plank and Base) focuses on expanding student's math concepts of measurement and the inter-relationships between both parts of the box.
+In Lesson 3 (Making a Plank and Base) Lesson three focuses on expanding student's math concepts of measurement and the inter-relationships between both parts of the box.
 The perimeter of the base is equal to the length of the plank, students are asked to create various boxes with a given volume but different dimensions.

-In Lesson 6 (Model Bentwood Box) boxes from the Burke museum are revisited in this lesson as students recreate the real boxes as paper models.
+In Lesson 4 (Model Bentwood Box) Boxes from the Burke museum are revisited in this lesson as students recreate the real boxes as paper models.
 Students often do not realize the real life scale of the old large storage boxes; this lesson puts it all in perspective.
-The topic of standard units, inch and centimeter, and the decimal point in measurement is also crucial to student success in the recreation.
+The topic of standard units, inch and centimeter and the decimal point in measurement is also crucial to student success in the recreation.

-In Lesson 7 (Kerf and Bending) up until now, students have only bent paper.
+In Lesson 5 (Kerf and Bending) Up until now students have only bent paper.
 The task of bending a plank with thickness is explored in lesson seven.
 Problem solving with tools to remove thickness is done with foam core to simulate kerfing a wood plank.

-In Lesson 8 (Traditional Boxes) will be best taught with the help of elders and carvers.
+In Lesson 6 (Traditional Boxes) Lesson eight will be best taught with the help of elders and carvers.
 Students look at images of the process of making a real bentwood box.
 With the support, the box can be used to cook and have a family dinner.